webitel/orchestration/README.md

 ## Configure webitel

-By default Webitel comes with a env/*.example file.
+By default Webitel comes with an env/*.example file.
 You'll need to copy this file to new without .example.

 It's now just a case of editing new **env/environment** file and setting the values of your setup.